Agri-Business in Champaign County, Ohio

 Old Souls Farm

-Old Souls Farms, a hydroponic produce farm in Champaign County, has been in business for two years now.
-But the business is preparing for an expansion this fall after steadily adding clients at restaurants and grocery stores throughout the Columbus area, including Whole Foods.
+Old Souls Farms, a hydroponic produce farm in Champaign County, has been in business since 2015.
+The business is preparing for an expansion after steadily adding clients at restaurants and grocery stores throughout the Columbus area, including Whole Foods.